 Different scenarios require different approaches, so I definitely do both.

-To the up and coming DJs I would say: create a culture around your events.
+To the up-and-coming DJs I would say: create a culture around your events.
 Yes, DJs are meant to play music that suits the crowd, but dominate a niche that you love first and become the most insightful and responsive DJ in your area for that particular niche.
 For example, if you want to be the number one rap DJ in your area, learn how to read the rap crowd, learn the songs that transcend generations as well as the newer and current hits.
 Then, once you've built your positive reputation, expand into other genres.

 Collaborations are great ways to make great music and network.
 Not everybody is meant to work with you though.
 If a collaboration makes sense to both parties, it will likely be fun and successful.
 Don't try to collaborate with another creator if you only want to take advantage of their platform, connections, or perceived fame.
 If you are trying to collaborate with a total stranger, start with conversations -- listen to their music, tell them what you like about it, make them aware that you exist.
 Then, some time down the line, broach the subject of collaboration.

 I was working for a college pipeline program for students of color at the University of Wisconsin.
 Music production was one of the topics I was teaching and I started making videos (also to learn basic video production, another class I was planning on teaching) to send to my students in between sessions.
 I just uploaded them to YouTube and found that I was getting hundreds of thousands of views.
-I think I was one of the first people making beat tutorials.
+I think I was one of the first people to make beat tutorials.
 This was around 2006.
 I didn't plan on being a YouTuber.

 When I learned that Songtrust collected from international PROs as well as from the Harry Fox Agency, I joined immediately.
 Collecting mechanical royalties, which are being generated off of streams, is nearly impossible for unsigned artists.
 The HFA system is incredibly inaccessible and difficult to navigate.
 And collecting foreign performance royalties is even harder.
 I was missing out on money owed to me just because I didn't have a publisher like Songtrust collecting on my behalf.